EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt (II).markdown

 As a continuation of the [previous article][rfdf_adcock_watson_watt] on this subject, I'm going to discuss this time some practical considerations based on my experience with this direction finding (DF) technique.

-The analysis of this technique yielded a few straightforward expressions:
+The analysis of this technique yielded a straightforward expression for $$\phi$$, the estimated angle of arrival of our signal of interest:

 $$\phi = atan2(sign_{NS} \|r_{NS}\|, sign_{EW} \|r_{EW}\|)$$